Rana Shamim Ahmed Khan: Political career

 He was elected to the Provincial Assembly of the Punjab from Constituency PP-145 (Sialkot) in the 1985 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate for Islami Jamhoori Ittehad (IJI) for Constituency PP-105 (Sialkot) in the 1988 Pakistani general election.
 He received 31,001 votes and defeated Khalid Muhammad Khaliq, a candidate of PPP.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate for IJI for Constituency PP-105 (Sialkot) in the 1990 Pakistani general election.
 He received 39,786 votes and defeated Ijaz Hussain, a candidate of Pakistan Democratic Alliance (PDA).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Peoples Party (PPP) for Constituency PP-105 (Sialkot) in the 1993 Pakistani general election.
 He received 33,829 votes and defeated Malik Awais Ahmad Bhatti, a candidate of Pakistan Muslim League (N) (PML-N).

 Shamim was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-124 (Sialkot-IV) in the 2008 Pakistani general election.
 He received 24,994 votes and defeated Zulfiqar Ali Ghuman, a candidate of Pakistan Muslim League (Q) (PML-Q).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for PP-124 (Sialkot-IV) in by-polls held in June 2008.
 He received 24,994 votes.

 He was elected to the National Assembly of Pakistan as a candidate for PML-N for Constituency NA-112 (Sialkot-III) in the 2013 Pakistani general election.
 He received 129,571 votes and defeated Salman Saif Cheema, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-76 (Sialkot-V) in the 2018 Pakistani general election.
 He received 133,664 votes and defeated Muhammad Aslam Ghumman, a candidate of PTI.

 Personal life

-Shamim's son Rana Abdul Sattar has also served as a member of the Punjab provincial assembly.
+Shamim's son Rana Abdul Sattar has also served as a member of the Punjab provincial assembly.Other Son Rana Abdul Aziz is in Police service of pakistan.
+Aziz was also a topper in Central Superior Services Exam in 2010,In 2024 promoted in BPS-19.